 2. For a portion of the loans from financial institutions to PARADISE SEGASAMMY Co., Ltd., the shares of the company are pledged as collateral

-Millions of yen Name of related Position and Description of Transaction End of period account individual or company principal business the Company's transactions amount Accounts balance PARADISE SEGASAMMY Co., Ltd. Resort business Provision of collateral ^(Note) ¥17,867
+Millions of yen End of period Name of related Position and Description of Transaction account individual or company principal business the Company's transactions amount Accounts balance PARADISE SEGASAMMY Resort business Provision of collateral (Note) ¥17,867 Co., Ltd.